BastianBlokland/novus/README.md

 knowledge about types or functions so there is no runtime type introspection, instead the language focusses on making it easier to generate code at compile time (through function and type templates).

+Note this is intented as an academic exercise and not meant for production projects.

 ## Requirements

 * Modern C++ compiler (Tested with `clang 9.0.0`).